mario-without-last-name/drag-drop-todo-list/README.md

 Project made by Mario (with some of my own code modifications).

-Project is hosted by Vercel.
+Project is hosted by Netlify.
 It can be viewed [here](https://mario-drag-drop-todo-list.netlify.app/).

 ---